Ankh-Morpork City Watch: Sergeant Detritus

 Detritus is the first troll to join the City Watch.

 Sergeant Cheery Littlebottom

 Cheery Littlebottom, a female dwarf, is a forensic expert in the City Watch, introduced in Feet of Clay.

 Lance-Constable Salacia "Sally" von Humpeding

 Sally joined the Ankh-Morpork City Watch despite Vimes's reluctance to have a vampire on the force.
 She is invariably described as looking stunning in any outfit—much to Angua's irritation, as Angua feels diminished in Sally’s presence and views her as a rival for Captain Carrot’s affections.

+Constable Dorfl

+Introduced in the "Feet of clay", first golem constable.

 Constable Visit-the-Infidel/Ungodly-with-Explanatory-Pamphlets

 Visit-the-Infidel-with-Explanatory-Pamphlets (sometimes referred to as Visit-the-Ungodly-with-Explanatory-Pamphlets) is a constable of the City Watch.
 He is generally referred to as "Constable Visit", or occasionally "Washpot" from one of his favourite quotations, "Moab is my washpot.
 Over Edom will I cast out my shoe", from Psalm 60 of The Book of Om.

 He first appeared in Feet of Clay.
 Samuel Vimes says he is a good copper, his highest form of personal praise.
 He is a gentle but determined Omnian proselytiser who can clear a large crowd in seconds by talking religion and offering pamphlets.

 When off-duty, he goes door to door with fellow Omnian Smite-the-Unbeliever-with-Cunning-Arguments.
 Not afraid of Visit's proselytising, his friend and fellow constable Dorfl, a golem with endless patience, wants to argue faith rationally.

 He appears in the Sky One television adaptation of Hogfather, portrayed by Richard Katz.